Being a beginner isn’t easy but in this case it is well worth it!

 - Once you are in the yoga space, sometimes referred to as the shala, you will put your mat down on the floor, sit on your mat and wait quietly for the class to begin.
 The shala is considered a sacred space, so leave any loud banter at the door.

 4. What happens next will depend on what style of yoga class you are attending.
 The teacher my start by chanting “OM” in which case you are welcome to join in the chant or you can just sit quietly until it is over.
 The teacher will then guide you through a series of yoga poses or asanas, accompanied by a guided breath.
-It is the combination of the breath and asanas that make it yoga rather than just exercise.
+It is the combination of the breath, asanas and focused attention that make it yoga rather than just exercise.
 If the guided breath seems complicated and you can’t keep up, then you can just breathe deeply through your nose.
 You will get the hang of it eventually.

 5. The last posture of the class is usually Savasana.
-You will be asked to lie down on your back and rest for about fifteen minutes.
+You will be asked to lie down on your back and rest for between 5-10 minutes.
 Although it may seem like you are not doing very much this is another very important yoga asana.
 It is used to bring the breath and heart rate back to normal, while allowing the body to absorb the prana or energy from the yoga practice.
 It helps to relieve stress, mild depression, headaches, fatigue and insomnia and it lowers blood pressure.
 This pose is a great opportunity to reach a state of deep relaxation that we don’t often get to experience in our everyday lives.
 I know many people who just show up to class just to do this pose.
 The teacher will let you know when it is time to get up and the class is over.

 6. Save any in depth questions you have for the teacher until the end of the class but if you feel any pain, or you are lightheaded during class, stop and let the teacher know.